jsdealy/latin/miscellae/guideToLatinConversation.md

 Is there nothing else?

-Who made you with-
+Who made you withdraw from my company?
-draw from my com-
-pany?

 Who is that man?